-- Ocean shipping is a good, trustworthy and inexpensive way to import and export goods internationally.
+- Ocean shipping is a quick, trustworthy and inexpensive way to transport large and heavy loads.

-- The Port of Hong Kong is a much-chosen harbor in Hong Kong.
+- The Port of Hong Kong is one of the biggest ports of Hong Kong.

-- Shipment to harbor Hong Kong from Rotterdam (Netherlands)
+- Ocean freight shipping to harbor Hong Kong from Antwerp (Belgium)

-Shipping to Hong Kong (HKHKG) from Rotterdam (NLRTM)
+Shipping to Hong Kong (HKHKG) from Antwerp (BEANR)

-Ocean freight shipping is a reliable way of large-volume transportation.
-Your personal stuff is wrapped up in shipping containers.
-The freight forwarder will reserve a container for you.
-The freight goes by truck to the shipping vessel at the port of origin (POO) Hong Kong (HK HKG), and will be shipped overseas to the customs at the POD.
-You can choose for: port-to-door, port-to-port, door-to-door, door-to-port.
-In the schedule below we offer useful information about the port of discharge.
+Ocean freight shipping is the most common way to transport cargo globally.
+Your goods are packed in shipping containers.
+The middleman (freight forwarder) will book a container.
+The cargo is transported by truck to the shipping vessel at the departing port Hong Kong (HK HKG), and will be shipped by sea to the customs at the POD (port of destination).
+You can book various solutions like port-to-door, door-to-door, port-to-port, door-to-port.
+In the list below you will find important information about the port of discharge.

 |Port of destination||Port of Hong Kong|